 Atonomi helps secure healthcare IoT by enabling device manufacturers to build in blockchain-based immutable device identity and reputation tracking.

 89% of healthcare organizations have suffered from IoT related security breaches, according to a Ponemon study.
 Atonomi provides trusted device identity and security of data as you move it between devices and to the blockchain.

 Security is useless if it can’t fit onto your device.
 The Atonomi SDK is created for devices that measure their computing and storage resources in kilobytes—not megabytes or gigabytes.

-Just download our Atonomi Embedded SDK, and give your device the blockchain-based security of the Atonomi Network.
+Just download our Atonomi Embedded SDK, and give your device the blockchain-based security of the Atonomi trust environment.

 The Atonomi trust environment is designed to work across all healthcare IoT devices, whether used for bed occupancy monitors, infusion pumps, electrocardiograms, glucose monitors, insulin delivery, respirators, blood pressure reporting, heart monitors, or a world of other uses.
 Atonomi can be deployed across all the spectrum of devices to ensure trust and security.

 The market for smart medical devices is expected to reach $25 billion by 2025, according to Grandview Research.
 By that same year, Health Data Management estimates that 30% of the IoT will be deployed for healthcare.
 IoT security is already a top concern, and can be expected to only increase in decision making importance.
 Atonomi gives manufacturers the ability to provide marketplace differentiation by building security into all of their healthcare IoT devices.